 After much success in London, with multiple sites, a programme was developed to expand the organisation’s presence and focus on bringing regional exchanges to various cities.
 IXManchester was rolled out in 2012, followed by IXScotland and Linx NoVA, the first LINX international exchange based in Northern Virginia in the US, and IXCardiff a year later.

 For IXScotland the local conditions were conducive to setting up the exchange – especially as LINX elected to work with technology partner Pulsant.
-The IXScotland infrastructure is hosted in Pulsant’s tier 3 datacentre in South Gyle.
-The site is ISO 27001 accredited, features 24/7 security and is linked to the company’s 14 other datacentre facilities via an interconnected fabric, ensuring resilience and high performance.
+The IXScotland infrastructure is hosted in Pulsant’s secure data centre in South Gyle.
+The site is ISO 27001 accredited, features 24/7 security and is linked to the company’s 14 other data centre facilities via an interconnected fabric, ensuring resilience and high performance.
 It is also carrier neutral, making it very attractive for the IXScotland project.

 “LINX is run by its members, as are the regional exchanges, so whatever we do is taking a longer-term view and ensuring that we are always working to the benefit of those members, ultimately making the internet more reliable and faster.
 What puts us in the perfect position to establish these regional shared platforms is that we have the infrastructure in place, from a management, monitoring and network operations centre perspective, and can rely on the support and expertise of companies like Pulsant,”

 – Jo Fereday, head of product and marketing at LINX.